ajaykadus/product-catalog/README.md

  1. List products in compact view.
  2. Provide detailed view on see details click.
  3. Allow users to edit the product details.
+ 4. Allow users to add new product in the catalog.